Alpine Classic

-The Alpine Classic (formerly Audax Alpine Classic) is an Australian bicycle event run every Australia Day weekend (late January) in Bright, Victoria.
+The Alpine Classic (formerly Audax Alpine Classic) was an Australian bicycle event run every Australia Day weekend (late January) in Bright, Victoria.
+The decision was made to permanently cancel the event as it was being run at a loss.
 The event is currently managed by O2 Events, having previously been organised by Audax Australia volunteers.
 Arguably the most difficult single day cycle event in Australia with the 200 km version covering four steep climbs.
 All distances start at Howitt Park in Bright and are on open roads.